About Michelle Ogundehin

 Having been freelance for several years it was relatively straight forward to rustle up accounts.
 What wasn’t so clear was making them look like I was a good bet for a mortgage.
 Especially now that 99% deals were a thing of the past.
 Nevertheless I’d been saving like a demon since my divorce, also religiously eBaying anything extraneous, and I got there.
 My first owned home.

-It was a first floor, one-bedroom flat on one of the oldest squares in the city.
-It had a large living room with three huge seaview windows and a wrought-iron canopied balcony that you could sit on.
-I remember the estate agent saying he thought he’d found something for me, and knowing he was right the minute I walked through the door.
+It was a first floor, one-bedroom flat on one of the oldest squares in Brighton.
+It had a large living room with three huge seaview windows overlooking a wrought-iron canopied balcony that I could sit on.
+I knew it was perfect the minute I walked through the door.
 It had good bone-structure.

 Three months after viewing I got the keys.
-Less than a month later, I’d stripped absolutely everything out.
-Every shred of lining paper came off the walls, every tile, the sinks, bath, loo, carpets, non-structural walls, everything.
+Less than a month later, every shred of paper had come off the walls, every tile, the sinks, bath, loo, carpets, non-structural walls, everything.
 I wanted it all gone.
 For once, I was to live with nothing that was not mine.
 I would rebuild, both it and myself, from the inside out.

-Just over a year later, I was appointed Editor in Chief of British ELLE Decoration, a tenure that lasted for 13 years (May 2004 – August 2017).
+Just over a year later, I was appointed Editor in Chief of ELLE Decoration UK, a tenure that lasted for 13 years (May 2004 – August 2017).

 In this role I witnessed the rise and demise of many a trend, and I saw inside hundreds of homes.
 The ones I chose to publish deliberately covered a variety of looks, styles, sizes and locations.
 However, they always had one thing in common.
 They were homes that their owners absolutely loved.
 That were consistent in their individuality from front to back.
 And that were showered with attention and affection accordingly.